-The definition of "Chinese walls" will be replaced by a new definition of "information barriers".
-There are also a small number of changes, whereby: "the fact of information held" must be withheld (in addition to the information itself, as currently required), and the information in question must also be "properly segregated" (in addition to being withheld, as currently required).
+The current "Chinese walls" definition will be replaced by a new definition of "information barriers" definition.
+The new definition contains a small number of substantive changes.
+"The fact of information held" must be withheld (in addition to the actual information itself, as currently required), and the information in question must also be "properly segregated" (in addition to being withheld, as currently required).

-Firms must now have in place a "robust" conflicts of interest policy and information barriers.
-The conflicts of interest policy will also need to contain measures to "properly identify" conflicts (in addition to measures for the management of identified conflicts, which is an existing policy requirement).
+Firms will be required to have in place a "robust" conflicts of interest policy and information barriers (as opposed to "appropriate" and "effective" currently).
+The conflicts of interest policy will also need to contain measures to "properly identify" conflicts (in addition to currently required measures for the management of identified conflicts).
 Firms will need to review and, if necessary, update their conflicts of interest policy to satisfy themselves that it is robust and sets out measures to properly identify conflicts.

-It is unclear whether wording changes are intended to change certain thresholds.
-For example, remuneration arrangements must now not be structured in a manner that may be "inconsistent with" (rather than as previously stated "have the potential to impair") a firm's obligations to act in consumers' best interests and satisfy suitability requirements.
-There are additional limitations to the circumstances in which a firm can provide a service to a consumer where a conflict arises which cannot be reasonably avoided.
-The amended requirements require a firm to "fully and transparently" disclose the existence of the conflict to the consumer in writing, confirm that the consumer has acknowledged that they understand the conflict and wishes to proceed, and take "all steps within its control" to appropriately manage the conflict and minimise the impact of the conflict on the consumer.
+It is unclear whether wording changes in the Regulations are intended to alter legal obligations.
+For example, remuneration arrangements will be prohibited from being structured in a manner that may be "inconsistent with" (rather than as previously stated "have the potential to impair") a firm's obligations to act in consumers' best interests and satisfy suitability requirements.

+There will be additional limitations to the circumstances in which a firm can provide a service to a consumer where a conflict arises which cannot be reasonably avoided.
+The amended requirements will require a firm to "fully and transparently" disclose the existence of the conflict to the consumer in writing, confirm that the consumer has acknowledged that they understand the conflict and wishes to proceed, and take "all steps within its control" to appropriately manage the conflict and minimise the impact of the conflict on the consumer.